1 Part Course |

 • Top compliance risks and planning opportunities

-• Open Q&A to clarify technical points and real-world application
+• Open Q&A to clarify technical points and real-world applications

 • Interactive discussion with participant-submitted questions

-She then transitioned into private practice and working as a dedicated tax consultant—both independently and in partnership with diverse organisations on a contractual basis.
+She transitioned into private practice and worked as a dedicated tax consultant, both independently and in partnership with diverse organisations on a contractual basis.
 In this role, she leveraged her extensive industry background to provide comprehensive tax advice, from strategic planning and compliance to in-depth analysis of complex regulations, ensuring businesses, individuals, and trusts remain compliant while optimising their financial outcomes.

 Throughout her consultancy career, she has advised clients on structuring transactions, managing cross-border tax obligations.

-She also has a strong passion for training, and shares her expertise through informative, interactive sessions designed to empower participants with practical skills.
-By incorporating real-world scenarios into training programmes, she encourages open dialogue, fostering a critical thinking, and helping professionals gain confidence in applying tax concepts to their day-to-day operations.
+She has a strong passion for training and shares her expertise through informative, interactive sessions designed to empower participants with practical skills, especially when it comes to her CGT courses.
+By incorporating real-world scenarios into training programmes, she encourages open dialogue, fostering critical thinking, and helping professionals gain confidence in applying tax concepts to their day-to-day operations.

-Ultimately, her mission is to equip clients with the knowledge and strategies they need to thrive in an evolving financial landscape.
+Ultimately, her mission is to equip you with the knowledge and strategies you need to thrive in an evolving tax landscape.

-• This Capital Gains Tax (CGT) and Inheritance Tax (IHT) course provides a timely update on essential CGT reliefs—particularly Business Asset Disposal Relief—and the forthcoming changes to Agricultural Property Relief and Business Property Relief set for April 2026.
+• This Capital Gains Tax and Inheritance Tax course provides a timely update on essential CGT reliefs—particularly Business Asset Disposal Relief, and the forthcoming changes to Agricultural Property Relief and Business Property Relief set for April 2026.

-• By blending practical number-based examples, cutting-edge legislative updates, and expert guidance on common tax pitfalls, this course stands out as an in-depth, actionable resource for anyone seeking to master the complexities of recent changes in Capital Gains Tax, Inheritance Tax, and Non -Dom.
+• By blending practical number-based examples, cutting-edge legislative updates, and expert guidance on common tax pitfalls, this course is an in-depth, actionable resource for anyone seeking to master the complexities of recent changes in Capital Gains Tax, Inheritance Tax, and Non-Dom.

 • Legal and Estate Planning Professionals: Solicitors, estate planners, and wealth managers aiming to stay informed on up-to-date capital gains and inheritance tax regulations, as well as the abolition of non-dom status, to better advise their clients.